Clemson Dining Reusable Program FAQs

 Do I have to use a reusable container if I want a to-go meal?

 Yes.
-Disposable to-go containers will not be offered at Schilletter or McAlister Dining Halls.
+Disposable to-go containers will be offered at Schilletter Dining Hall, The Dish at McAlister, or Douthit Hills Community Hub.
 You can choose to participate in the reusable program or dine in.

 Where can I use my reusable container?